sdegutis/immaculatalibrary.com/site/data/snippets/2022-01-09-all-the-suffering-god-allows-us-is-for-our-own-good-and-comes-from-his-love-and-mercy.md

 ---
 published: true
+title: >-
-title: All the suffering God allows us, is for our own good, and comes from his Love and Mercy
+  All the suffering God allows us, is for our own good, and comes from his Love and Mercy
 archiveSlug: sinnersguide00luis
 archivePage: '445'
 bookSlug: the-sinners-guide
+tags: []
+sortOrder: 287
 ---

 > Consider also the different effects of prosperity and adversity.
 The former inflates us with pride; the latter humbles and purifies us.